-- repeatedly and seriously violate the United Nations Global Compact principles, the UN Guiding Principles on Business and Human Rights, and the OECD Guidelines for Multinational Enterprises, such as: - protection of international human rights; - no complicity in human rights violations; - o respect for freedom of association and the right to collective bargaining; - elimination of forced labour; - abolition of child labour; - o elimination of discrimination in respect of employment and occupation; - precautionary principle in dealing with environmental problems and/or approach to environmental challenges; - promoting greater environmental awareness and/or responsibility; - o development and dissemination and/or diffusion of environmentally friendly technologies; and - working and/or standing up against corruption in all its forms; - have "Not Free" status according to the Freedom House Index for sovereign issuers; - manufacture controversial weapons such as those that are defined as being indiscriminate; or those that manufacture components intended for use in such weapons; - derive more than 5% of their revenue from production of conventional weapons; - manufacture tobacco or tobacco products; or those that derive revenue from such products that exceeds the Investment Managers' 5% threshold; - derive more than 5% of their revenue from gambling or adult entertainment; - derive more than 5% of their revenue from the mining of thermal coal and its sale to external parties; - derive more than 5% of their revenue from the most polluting fossil fuels; - exceed the Investment Managers' 30% tolerance level of fossil fuels or 5% tolerance level of thermal coal used to generate electricity or lack ambitious regarding decarbonization targets for electricity generation; - · negatively affect biodiversity-sensitive areas; and - score an ESG rating of CCC according to MSCI.
+- o elimination of discrimination in respect of employment and occupation; - precautionary principle in dealing with environmental problems and/or approach to environmental challenges; - o promoting greater environmental awareness and/or responsibility; - o development and dissemination and/or diffusion of environmentally friendly technologies; and - \circ $\;$ working and/or standing up against corruption in all its forms; - "Not Free" status according to the Freedom House Index for sovereign issuers; - Manufacture nuclear weapons or controversial weapons defined as anti-personnel mines, biological & chemical weaponry; or those that manufacture components intended for use in such weapons; - Manufacture conventional weapons; those that derive revenue from such products that exceeds the Investment Managers' threshold (5%); - Manufacture tobacco or tobacco products; or those that derive revenue from such products that exceeds the Investment Managers' thresholds (5%); - Adhere to the bespoke list of gambling companies, that are set according to the bespoke gambling policy; - Derives more than 5% of their revenue from thermal coal extraction; - Score an ESG rating of CCC according to MSCI; - Are flagged as red for Social Controversy.
+The flag is derived from the lowest scoring sub-pillar (Customers, Human Rights & Community, and Labour Rights & Supply Chain) within the Social pillar.